Refined Chabauty--Kim computations for the thrice-punctured line over $\mathbb{Z}[1/6]$: Introduction

 \subsection{Acknowledgements}

 I would like to thank Steffen Müller for his encouragement to write this paper and for helpful discussions.
-I also thank Elie Studnia and David Lilienfeldt for feedback on an earlier draft.
+I also thank Elie Studnia and David Lilienfeldt for feedback on an earlier draft, and the referees for helpful comments.
 This work was supported by an NWO Vidi grant.